 Oh my goodness, it was ridiculous.
 I kept telling myself, she’s sensible, that I was young once and didn’t have any contact with my parents as we didn’t have cell phones.
 But then that would spiral me into thinking about all the dumb things I did when I was in college.

-I began to actually feel physically sick whenever she text to say she was going out.
+I began to actually feel physically sick whenever she texted to say she was going out.

 I put my Nancy Drew skills into action as to how I could locate her.
 I got her brother to check Snap Maps.
 She was in ghost mode.
 So I did the unthinkable.
 I messaged one of her friends on Facebook.
 But I was frantic.
 She is and always has been a really good kid.
 So why was I so nervous about her being out with her friends?